 With excellent service and robust resources, JHTV aims to provide our researchers, faculty and staff everything they need to bring the benefits of discovery to the world.

-Submit invention disclosure
+Submit report of invention

 Find translational funding